Flor Contemplacion: In popular culture

 The Flor Contemplacion Story, directed by Joel Lamangan and starring Nora Aunor in the role of Contemplacion, was released by Viva Entertainment and also won Best Picture in the Cairo Film Festival in 1995.

-The story of Contemplacion, starring Gina Alajar in the role of Delia Maga, was also featured in another film by Regal Films and Golden Lions Films Productions, Victim No. 1: Delia Maga (Jesus, Pray for Us! : A Massacre In Singapore), directed by Carlo J. Caparas.
+Contemplacion's storywas also featured in another film by Regal Films and Golden Lions Films Productions, Victim No. 1: Delia Maga (Jesus, Pray for Us! : A Massacre In Singapore), directed by Carlo J. Caparas and starring Gina Alajar in the role of Della Maga.
+In the film, Della Maga's name was changed to Delia Maga.

-In 1995, another documentary film on the incident, was released, titled Bagong Bayani (aka "A New Hero" or "Unsung Heroine"), and directed by Tikoy Aguiluz.
+In 1995, another documentary film on the incident was released, titled Bagong Bayani (also known as "A New Hero" or "Unsung Heroine"), and directed by Tikoy Aguiluz.
 It starred Helen Gamboa as Contemplacion and Chanda Romero as Maga.

-The case of Flor Contemplacion was also featured in an episode of GMA Network's crime documentary program, Case Unclosed.
+Contemplacion's case was featured in an episode of GMA Network's crime documentary program, Case Unclosed.

-The aftermath of Flor Contemplacion's family after her execution was shown on GMA Network's drama anthology series, Magpakailanman, starring Alessandra de Rossi as Flor's daughter Russel, who suffered from a string of unfortunate events after her mother's death including her widower’s drug addiction, the imprisonment of her father and siblings from drugs, and hardships on balancing work and motherhood.
+The fate of Contemplacion's family after her execution was the subject of an episode of GMA Network's drama anthology series, Magpakailanman, starring Alessandra de Rossi as Flor's daughter Russel, who suffered from a string of unfortunate events after her mother's death including her widower's drug addiction, the imprisonment of her father and siblings from drugs, and hardships on balancing work and motherhood.
 The episode was titled “Life After the Death of Flor Contemplacion” and originally aired on 13 April 2013.

-In Singapore, the Flor Contemplacion murders was also one of the cases solved by Professor Chao Tzee Cheng, the senior forensic pathologist.
-It was later re-enacted by the Singaporean crime show Whispers of the Dead in 2014.
-The perpetrator Flor Contemplacion and her two victims Nicholas Huang and Della Maga had their names changed for dramatic purposes and to protect their identities, although the overall turn of events and trial proceedings remained reminiscent of the real life events.
+In Singapore, the murders were one of the cases solved by Professor Chao Tzee Cheng, the senior forensic pathologist.
+The events were later re-enacted by the Singaporean crime show Whispers of the Dead in 2014.
+Contemplacion, Huang and Maga had their names changed for dramatic purposes and to protect their identities, although the overall turn of events and trial proceedings remained reminiscent of the real life events.